Chime® is an online financial technology company whose aim is to help customers lead healthier financial lives.

 Like Chime’s savings account, the CIT Platinum Savings Account is FDIC-insured and has no monthly maintenance fees.

-With no account opening or monthly service fees, the CIT Platinum Savings Account offers a high interest rate of up to 5.05% APY on balances of $5,000.
+With no account opening or monthly service fees, the CIT Platinum Savings Account is a premier option that offers a competitive 4.55% APY with a balance of $5,000 or more.

 With an initial deposit minimum of just $100 to open an account and no minimum balance required after, this is an easy high-yield savings account to open.
 See site for details.